F250 Seat Composite Cushion Frame Case Study

 Our Solution

-Royal technologies worked closely with Ford, the resin supplier and tool shops to develop an industry first application of a composite material into a 2-point pivoting structural set cushion frame.
+Royal technologies worked closely with Ford, the resin supplier and tool shops to develop an industry first application of a composite material into a 2-point pivoting structural seat cushion frame.
 This new solution provided a significant cost and weight reduction, improved the carbon footprint as well as earned Ford an SPE award and 4 US Patents.

 • First industry application of 40% LF GF-PP composite material in a combination 2-point pivoting structural seat cushion frame

-• Meets or Exceeds all NHTSA and FMVSS requirements
+• Meets or exceeds all NHTSA and FMVSS requirements

-• Improved crashworthiness using energy absorbing EPP anti-submarine block
+• Improved crash-worthiness using energy absorbing EPP anti-submarine block

 • Meets Jounce durability, Console System Static and Cycle Loads